-Settings for Mode: This is where you choose the mode for which you are editing the settings.
-This does not change the mode the camera uses; that is set at the top of the page (see "Image" on page 34 for more).
+Settings for Mode: Here you choose the mode for which you are editing the settings.
+This does not change the mode the camera uses; that is set at the top of the page (see "Image" on page 41 for more).

 - Day: Settings for day mode.

 - Night: Settings for night mode

 - Auto: Settings for auto mode.

 - Scheduled Switch: Turns the scheduled activity on and off.
 The smart supplement light setting begins at the start time and ends at the end time, whereupon the light switches to its opposite setting,

-- Triggered by Alarm Input: These are the settings used when the camera is activated by an alarm.